Traynor Amplifiers: History

-In 1963 Traynor amps were designed by Peter Traynor, a music shop (Long & McQuade) repairman who had been customizing amplifiers as a way to save costs for the business.
+In 1963, Traynor amps were designed by Peter Traynor, a music shop repairman who had been customizing amplifiers as a way to save costs for the business.
 Through experimentation and experience, Traynor developed a bass guitar amplifier that he called the Traynor Dynabass.
 By the end of 1963, Traynor was selling the Dynabass amps along with matching 15-inch speaker cabinets, as well as Traynor portable columnar public address (PA) speakers based on a reference book of 1930s RCA commercial loudspeaker designs.
 Soon a business partnership to sell these amps had formed between Traynor and Jack Long, the man who owned the music store that Traynor worked at.
 The company was named Yorkville Sound.

+Photo from the Yorkville factory museum in Pickering Ontario.

 In 1964, the Dynabass became the "Bass Master", model "YBA-1", and its associated 15-inch speaker cabinet became the "YS-15".
 The YBA-1 "Bass Master" circuit is very similar to the Fender Bassman, which in turn inspired the classic Marshall 1959 "Plexi" amplifier.
 The column loudspeakers were designated "YSC-1" and two additional models were created: the "YSC-2" with fewer, larger drivers to obtain more low-frequency bass extension and the "YSC-3" which was a cut-down version of the YSC-1 for customers who needed a smaller loudspeaker.

-Starting in 1965 with the Traynor Hi-Tone, a 2x12 test guitar amp (of which only two were ever made) Pete Traynor began experimenting with guitar amp designs.
+Starting in 1965 with the Traynor Hi-Tone, a 2x12 test guitar amp (of which only two were ever made), Pete Traynor began experimenting with guitar amp designs.
 The YGA-1 (a 45 watt amp head) and the YGM-1 (a 1x12 20 watt tube combo) were the first products of this research.
 Full production of these amps began in 1966, and the release of new models continued until the 70s.